Billy Sheehan

-William Sheehan (born March 19, 1953) is an American musician.
-He is best known for playing the bass guitar with acts such as Talas, Steve Vai, David Lee Roth, Mr. Big, Niacin, and The Winery Dogs.
+William Sheehan (born March 19, 1953) is an American musician known for playing bass guitar with acts such as Talas, Steve Vai, David Lee Roth, Mr. Big, Niacin, and The Winery Dogs.
 He is also known for his "lead bass" playing style, including the use of chording, two-handed tapping, "three-finger picking" technique and controlled feedback.
 Sheehan has been voted "Best Rock Bass Player" five times in Guitar Player readers' polls.

 Career

 Early years

 Billy Sheehan's first electric bass was a Hagström FB, which was soon joined by a Precision bass.
 After acquiring the Precision bass, he removed the frets from the Hagström.
 Over the years, he heavily modified the Precision bass as well, scalloping the five highest frets, adding a neck pickup and additional support for the bolt-on neck, which Sheehan considers the instrument's greatest weakness.
 The neck pickup was added for what Sheehan referred to as "super deep low end" modelled after Paul Samwell-Smith of the Yardbirds and Mel Schacher of Grand Funk Railroad.
 The Gibson EB-0 type pickup in the neck and the original split-coil Precision bass pickup each have their own separate stereo output jacks on the bass itself, allowing for control of the tone via the bass.
 The Precision bass has since been retired, but Sheehan still affectionately refers to it as "The Wife".
 Sheehan's signature Yamaha Attitude bass is patterned after this instrument.
 Sheehan also uses two amps to achieve his signature tone, one with full distortion and high pass filtering to sound more guitar-like, and one super-clean for the low end of the neck pickup.